Overview

 Factors which the Firm considers in recommending Schwab or any other custodians to

-clients include their respective financial strength, reputation, execution, pricing, research,
+clients include their respective financial strength, reputation, execution, pricing,

-charged by other Financial Institutions.
+lower than those charged by other Financial Institutions.

 The commissions paid by the Firm’s clients to the Custodian comply with the Firm’s duty to